deanturpin/superdean.com/README.md

 ---

 # Watchmaking
-Taking it to the next level; be warned: the rabbit hole goes deep...
+Take it to the next level by repairing and servicing your own watches; but be
+warned: the rabbit hole goes __deep__...

 ## Books
 - Practical Watch Repairing -- Donald de Carlo